 To better secure digital information, businesses should:

-Encrypt employee smartphones so that data is secure if phones are lost
+- Encrypt employee smartphones so that data is secure if phones are lost or stolen.

-Install anti-malware software on all computers and block access to risky sites.
+- Install anti-malware software on all computers and block access to risky sites.

 To instill a culture of security, businesses should:

-Develop rules for proper document management that include storage and
+- Develop rules for proper document management that include storage and disposal.

-Tie adherence to information security policies to the performance review
+- Tie adherence to information security policies to the performance review process.

 About Ipsos Reid